ifandelse/writing/techpro/web client storage options/post.md

 * I haven't been able to find a hard limit in Chrome, though [this developer](http://productforums.google.com/forum/#!msg/chrome/-fgX6UPY-Q4/itG2KEHyZv4J) managed to get up to 400MB while testing the size limits before Chrome crashed.
 The [API docs](https://developers.google.com/chrome/whitepapers/storage) indicate that you have to request a size for Persistent Storage (which the user must approve), and that it can get "as large as the available space on the hard drive.
 It has no fixed pool of storage" (Chrome also has quote rules around "unlimited" and "temporary" storage).

 #Using the File System
 It's still early in the game for browser support of writing to the client file system.
-The only native support currently exists in Chrome 27+, Opera 15+ and Blackberry 10.
+Currently native support exists only in Chrome 27+, Opera 15+ and Blackberry 10.
 [Burke Holland](https://twitter.com/burkeholland/) mentioned [idb.filesystem.js](https://github.com/ebidel/idb.filesystem.js), an IndexedDB-based polyfill that emulates FileSystem API support browsers that don't currently have it but *do* support IndexedDB.
 We'll focus on the native API in our example, but you could easily adapt it to use the polyfill if you wanted to have a fun evening project.

 If you've worked with file system APIs in any language, then the FileSystem API won't seem foreign.
 In [this jsFiddle example](http://jsfiddle.net/ifandelse/T7Tpz/), I've adapted most of the earlier IndexedDB example to use FileSystem instead.